chaoskagami/corbenik/README.md

 Usage
 -------------------------

+Automated builds are located here, with an alternate path of `/skeith` instead of `/corbenik`: https://j.chaos.moe/job/Corbenik

 You will likely want to compile corbenik from source code to get the latest changes (if any.)
 Therefore, you will want to follow the `Building` section.